sqfmi/beepy-docs/docs/faq.md

 ### I just opened the box and have no idea what to do

-First, make sure the battery is charged by plugging in the USB C port and flipping the power switch.
-Then you need to follow the instructions to [flash an SD card with the OS](/docs/getting-started).
+First you need to follow the instructions to [flash an SD card with the OS](/docs/getting-started), then make sure the battery is charged by plugging in the USB C port and flipping the power switch.

 ### Help, the screen is stuck displaying a very striking static pattern, even after I've flashed the SD card

-You need to run the install script before the screen can display anything.
+Follow the [Getting Started](/docs/getting-started#software-setup) guide and run the install script before the screen can display anything.

-### I set my wifi SSID and password in the pi imager but it can't seem to connect
+### I set my WiFi SSID and password in the Pi imager but it can't seem to connect

-The pi zero w only supports 2.4ghz wifi networks.
-Make sure you're not trying to connect to a 5ghz network.
+The Pi Zero W only supports 2.4GHz WiFi networks.
+Make sure you're not trying to connect to a 5GHz network.

 ### I prefer a white background with black text